Gmina Milicz

+The building of the Municipal Office in Milicz.

 Gmina Milicz is an urban-rural gmina (administrative district) in Milicz County, Lower Silesian Voivodeship, in south-western Poland.
 Its seat is the town of Milicz, which lies approximately 49 km north of the regional capital Wrocław.

 The gmina covers an area of 435.61 km2.
 As of 2019, its total population was 24,172.
 It is part of the larger Wrocław metropolitan area.

 Neighbouring gminas

 Gmina Milicz is bordered by the town of Sulmierzyce and the gminas of Cieszków, Jutrosin, Krośnice, Odolanów, Pakosław, Rawicz, Sośnie, Trzebnica, Zawonia, Zduny and Żmigród.

 Villages

 Apart from the town of Milicz, the gmina contains the villages of: